CGvanDrunen/Portfolio_minor_ADS/README.md

 Below is a table with the sway links for each week, though I must mention that these files can only be accessed through their URLs and there does not seem to be any other way in which to store them properly.
-Adding to this you must also log into your HHS microsoft account in order to get access, I want to apologise for this inconvenience.
+Adding to this you must also log into your HHS microsoft account in order to get access, I want to apologise greatly for this inconvenience.

 Week | URL
 -----|-----